Mythois/WeatherAppGroupProject/weatherApp/README.md

 - Develop additional tests.
 - For further design development, we are considering giving different data points (e.g., min/max temperatures) different colors.
 We are also considering making the background color of the page dynamic, reflecting the weather of the selected city.
 - Add a tab icon.
+- Regulate when which weather icons are shown, and the thresholds for these.
+Also fix the maths for calculating different aspects, such as average rain and cloud coverage, and min / max temp.

 Fix bugs:
 * Currently, there is a visual bug with favorite markings that causes them to disappear or shift when using the search function.
 However, this is only a visual issue and does not significantly affect the functionality of the application.